Salon owner responds to Nancy Pelosi's "setup" claim after video of her salon visit surfaces

 The stylist who did Pelosi's hair, however, backed Pelosi's claim that it was a setup, according to CBS San Francisco.

-Through his lawyer, hairstylist Jonathan Denardo said Kious approved the appointment, CBS San Francisco reports.
+Through his lawyer, hairstylist Jonathan Denardo said Kious approved the appointment.
 Kious also criticized Pelosi during a phone conversation, according Denardo.

-Denardo's lawyer said Kious had been violating coronavirus health orders for months.
-"It appears Ms. Kious is furthering a set-up of speaker Pelosi for her own vain aspirations," the lawyer said.
+Denardo's lawyer said Kious had been violating coronavirus health orders for months, and that photos and videos show Kious has been doing clients' hair at the salon as far back as April and up until just a few days ago.
+"It appears Ms. Kious is furthering a set-up of speaker Pelosi for her own vain aspirations," attorney Matthew Soleimanpour said in a letter.

 Of the many people who criticized Pelosi online was President Trump.
 "Crazy Nancy Pelosi is being decimated for having a beauty parlor opened, when all others are closed, and for not wearing a Mask - despite constantly lecturing everyone else.
 We will almost certainly take back the House, and send Nancy packing!"
 Mr. Trump tweeted Wednesday.